-Most recently, I completed a AAAS Science and Technology Policy Fellowship in the Branch of Counter Wildlife Trafficking Strategy and Partnerships in the Division of Management Authority at U.S. Fish and Wildlife Service HQ in the Washington, DC Metro Area.
-I served as the Program Manager for a new joint initiative with the International Bureau of Narcotics and Law Enforcement Affairs at the Department of State on combating wildlife trafficking in Southeast Asia, with a specific focus on Indonesia.
-I maintain an interest in addressing wildlife trafficking policy and challenges through collaborations and consultation for government agencies, NGOs, and academia.
+From 2016 to 2018, I was a AAAS Science and Technology Policy Fellowship in the Branch of Counter Wildlife Trafficking Strategy and Partnerships in the Division of Management Authority at U.S. Fish and Wildlife Service HQ in the Washington, DC Metro Area.
+I served as the Program Manager (GSL 12 equivalent) for a new joint initiative with the International Bureau of Narcotics and Law Enforcement Affairs at the Department of State on combating wildlife trafficking in Southeast Asia, with a specific focus on Indonesia.
+Through this, we have built forensics and law enforcement capacity, patrol units, and improved CITES compliance.
+I still maintain an active interest in addressing wildlife trafficking policy and challenges through community conservation, collaborations, and consultation for government agencies, NGOs, and academia.

 Given my research on these rare and endangered bats, I have become deeply involved with regional bat conservation groups, such as the Southeast Asian Bat Conservation Research Unit (SEABCRU).
-I am a steering committee member of the Taxonomy and Systematics working group, along with representative colleagues from a variety of Southeast Asian countries.
+I am a steering committee member of both the Taxonomy and Systematics Working Group and the Human-Bat Interactions Working Group, along with representative colleagues from a variety of Southeast Asian countries.
 My research sites are primarily in Indonesia and the Philippines, but my work with SEABCRU has taken me to Thailand, Myanmar, and Malaysia as well.
-I am also a steering committee member and mentor to Indonesian students through Tambora, the young Indonesian conservationist network.
+I am also a steering committee member and mentor to Indonesian students through Tambora Muda, the young Indonesian conservationist network.
 I am also an active member of the IUCN Bat Specialist Group and contributing to both Red List assessments and re-prioritization for the Old World Fruit Bat Action Plan update.